-- To explain the role of catabolic and anabolic pathways in cellular metabolism. - To understand the role of Biomolecules in providing the energy to the living system by its oxidation - To distinguish between exergonic and endergonic reactions in terms of available energy change. - To impart knowledge of structural and functional aspects of biomolecules in living systems
+- To explain the role of catabolic and anabolic pathways in cellular metabolism. - To understand the role of Biomolecules in providing the energy to the living system by its oxidation - To understand the biosynthesis of Biomolecules - To distinguish between exergonic and endergonic reactions in terms of available energy change. - To impart knowledge of structural and functional aspects of biomolecules in living systems